18F/ux-guide/_pages/research/plan.md

 - **Interaction notes** - Write down all of the actions people take and the reactions they have.
 For example, capturing a note such as “scrolled to top of page, re-read instructions, scrolled back down to input field and typed in name” would be sufficient.
 If conducting usability testing, consider flagging bugs or usability issues.<br /><br />
 Note: If there are two notetakers available for a session, consider having one person take verbatim notes, and the other take interaction notes.
 In this case, it’s best to work in separate documents, as working too close to each other in the same file can be distracting.
 - **Spreadsheet notes** - These are most commonly used for content audits to track insights and quality of existing content.
 - **Sticky notes (digital or physical)** - Frequently used in workshop and collaborative settings.
-We use Mural for remote workshops and collaboration.
-Physical stickies will need to be documented via photos or transposed to Mural.
+We have a subscription to a digital tool for remote workshops and collaboration.
+Physical stickies will need to be documented via photos or transposed to digital tools.
 - **Photography** - Highly recommended for workshops!
 During workshops with government stakeholders you don’t need consent forms, but you should still ask for permission if you are taking photos of participants.
 - **Video recording** - Many of our interviews are done via video chat.
-You can record sessions from within the video conferencing apps themselves, or you can use video recording software to capture other types of recordings.
+You can record sessions from within the video conferencing apps themselves, or you can use video recording software to capture other types of recordings, provided you have participant consent.
+One of our video chat software options includes automated transcription.
+Transcription quality varies depending on speaking style of people being recorded.
 - **Voice recording** - You can also make an audio recording in lieu of video, which can be helpful if you need to review portions of a session.
 You can record interviews using the voice memo app on your work phone.

-- **Transcripts** - If you would like to obtain full transcripts of your recordings, you can do so by submitting a micropurchase (under $10,000).
-[Purchase Request instructions are on the TTS Handbook](https://handbook.tts.gsa.gov/purchase-requests/).
-You will need to identify a vendor and obtain a quote via an request for quote.
+- **Transcripts** - If you would like to obtain full transcripts of your recordings, you can do so by submitting a [micropurchase (under $10,000) request](https://handbook.tts.gsa.gov/general-information-and-resources/purchase-requests/#services) for the service to the TTS [Office of Acquisitions](https://handbook.18f.gov/oa/) team.
+Consult with OA about whether an Open Market Justification form is needed.

-Regardless of the method you choose, it’s good to keep in mind the overall reasons why you should document research as you proceed.
-We document research so that:
+Regardless of the method you choose, keep in mind the overall reasons why we document research as you proceed:

 - Team members who can’t attend the sessions can look at the notes and get a very clear sense of what the user said and did;
 - When even attendees’ memories eventually fade, we can refer back to the notes; and